 - Treatment foster families provide temporary care to children who may have more serious challenges.
 They receive extensive training to help them provide integrated treatment services to children who have severe problems.

-- Resource families provide immediate foster care to children, many of whom are eight or younger.
-At the same time they are also part of a team who actively works toward reunifying children with their birth families.
+- Concurrent planning (or foster-to-adopt) families provide foster care while serving as part of a team who actively works toward reunifying children with their birth families.
 In addition, resource parents commit to the possibility of adoption if reunification cannot take place.
 A resource parent’s primary role is to care for the children while their parents get their lives in order and prepare to resume their role as parents.
 They mentor the birth parents to help them reunify with their children.
 Only if it becomes clear that reunification is not possible with birth parents or relatives and parental rights are terminated, do resource parents begin the adoption process.
 Resource parents need to develop additional supports and resources to help them maintain that keen balance between their roles of fostering, mentoring and adopting.

 - Respite care providers take care of other birth, foster, and adoptive parents’ children to allow the parents to take a short break or have extended time away from their children.
 Respite care providers care for children at regularly scheduled times on an hourly basis, for a weekend, or even a week.
 They get a chance to see what it is like to provide 24-hour care to children and have the added luxury of taking time to reflect upon the successes and the challenges of the visit.
 Respite care providers offer a needed service to birth, foster, and adoptive families, but also receive great training for future full-time parenting.

 Note that you shouldn’t become a foster parent simply in the hopes of adopting.
 Reunification with the birth family is the primary goal and adoption is only recommended after all resources for uniting the children to their extended birth families are exhausted.